A powerful note and velocity variation device for Reason and Reason Rack Plugin, available now in the Reason Studios Shop

 CV/Gate input is also included, so this is perfect for sprucing up old Matrix patterns, and rather than generating new variants via a painstaking editing process, you can simply set up direct recording and let it do a few passes (32 bars is usually plenty for a single bar original), then you pick the ones you like and voila!

-The way out of repetitive loops is variation.
+The simplest path out of repetitive loops is variation.
 While this can vary quite easily using Note Filter and Note Humanizer, using Alter will change notes and velocities, without changing grooves etc. So extra musicality can be squeezed out of this device relatively easily.
 Sometimes this can produce very esoteric results, but should you need to hold to a particular scale then this is easily done using either our own Chordbank or even just Scales & Chords which all Reason users with access to player devices have as standard anyway - although, of course, with Chordbank there is the possibility of multiple custom scales.

 In a recent update to Note Alter, we also included the new dual probability controls, which allow you to set different levels of sensitivity for note and velocity changes.
 This is particularly effective for drum tracks where higher velocity variation is required for sounding more natural.
 For best results in this arena simply set the note probability low-ish, and the velocity probability high-ish, and you're good.